silentfuzzle/WikiNatural/README.md

 This was my capstone project as an undergraduate Computer Science student.
 I co-developed it with Adam McManigal, Heather Shadoan, and Kyle Doyle at the University of Montana in 2013.
 At the time, we called it Natural Web, but it seems that name is quite common, so I'm renaming it here.
 Primarily, I worked on the map layout, panel layout, user interface controls, and animations.

-You can find WikiNatural live [here](https://silentfuzzle.github.io/WikiNatural/).
+You can find WikiNatural live [here](http://wikinatural.opengatesmedia.com/).
 WikiNatural works best in Google Chrome.

-Send your addition requests, bug reports, questions, and comments to gatesmediablog (at) gmail (dot) com.
+You can send requests, bug reports, questions, comments, etc. via my website [here](https://opengatesmedia.com/about/contact-me/).

 ## Controls